Large and small, kit and built

 Lola’s final Can-Am car

 With the new Can-Am’s early success using converted F5000 cars, Lola came out with the dedicated T530 Can-Am car.
-A little ungainly looking, it turned out to be quite effective.
+A little ungainly looking but it turned out to be quite effective.
 One of the teams that adopted the T530 as their Can-Am weapon of choice was the Garvin Brown team.
 Their early car, the Intrepid, was a devilish performer and was replaced by the the T530 for American driver Danny Sullivan.
 The team and its travails were well documented in the 1981 book Fast Lane Summer, by Leon Mandel.

 Don’t stop there!